BaiyangZhang/BaiyangZhang.github.io/_posts/2025-11-07-Bare-Minimum-of-Abelian-Decomposition.md

 where $f^{abc}$ is the structure constant.
 The indices can be lowered or raised by the Cartan-Killing metric $g^{ab} = \text{Tr }{T^a T^b}$, for our discussion $g^{ab} = \delta^{ab}$, so it doesn't matter where we put the indices.

-The generators in the fundamental representations satisfy normalization condition
+The generators in the fundamental representation satisfy normalization condition

 $$
   \text{Tr }{T^a T^b} = \frac{1}{2} \delta^{ab}.